-You must make your application to the council for the area in which the child’s home address is, even if you're applying for schools outside of that area.
+You must make your application to the council for the area in which the child’s current home address is, even if you're applying for schools outside of that area.
 It's your child's home address which decides which council you must apply to, not the address of the school.

 For example, if your child lives in Middlesbrough, you must apply to Middlesbrough Council's School Admissions Team.
 You can apply for schools within Middlesbrough or any school outside of Middlesbrough.
 If you choose to apply for schools outside of Middlesbrough, for instance a school in Stockton, we would then talk to Stockton Council's School Admissions Team about that school's places.
 You don't need to apply to both councils.
 If you make an application to a School Admissions Team for an area where your child doesn't live, it won't be accepted.

 If your child currently attends a school nursery in Middlesbrough, the school will forward your child's details to us so we can send out your application pack.
-Please note that a place in a school's nursery doesn't guarantee your child a place in that primary school; you'll still need to apply.
+Please note, a place in a school's nursery doesn't guarantee your child a place in that primary school; you'll still need to apply.

-If your child isn't attending a school nursery, you'll need to contact the School Admissions Team to supply us with your child's details in November 2018 so an application pack can be issued.
+If your child isn't attending a school nursery, you'll need to contact the School Admissions Team in November 2023 to give us your child's details, so we can send out an application pack.

-Timetable for primary school admissions, September 2019 intake
+Timetable for primary school admissions, September 2024 intake

-|16 November 2018||Letters sent to parents with common application form and online details
+16 November 2023 - letters sent to parents with common application form and online details

-|15 January 2019||Closing date for return of forms or online applications
+15 January 2024 - closing date for return of forms or online applications

-|16 April 2019||Emails and / or letters to parents confirming outcome of application|
+16 April 2024 - emails and / or letters to parents confirming the outcome of their application

 How school places are allocated

-- All preferences for a school, whether they are first, second or third preference, will be considered equally
+- All preferences for a school, whether they are first, second, or third preference, will be considered equally

-Parents are then offered a place at the school with the highest preference that can be met.
+Parents are then offered a place at their highest-preference school which has places available.

 If appeals are pending, places will still be allocated from the waiting lists before appeals are heard.